Welcome to Volume 4 of Executed to Suppress His Message.

 They will sit with Jesus on His throne.

-They will inherit and actually own the Kingdom, which God the Father gives to them as their eternal possession.
+They will inherit and actually own the Kingdom, which God the Father will give to them as their eternal possession.

 Yet one question remains: Why does God grant all of these blessings to Christ’s Church?
 Is the Father rewarding Christians for their obedience and work at overcoming human nature?